lm3nitro/Projects/NSM/Zeek/Zeek Install on Ubuntu 22.04.md

 ```
 3. Optional: Zeek Package Manager

-To extend Zeek's functionality, you can take advatage of Zeek's Package Manager.
+To extend Zeek's functionality, you can take advantage of Zeek's Package Manager.
 AF_PACKET package is often used to to further optimize packet capture and analysis.
 Additional useful packages including ja3 and HASSH as well.

-To take advantage of Zeek's Packet Manager, will will need to download it To do this, ensure that that it is being done in the home directory where we installed zeek.
+To take advantage of Zeek's Packet Manager, will will need to download it.
+To do this, ensure that that it is being done in the home directory where we installed Zeek.
 For me it is in the /opt/:

 Used the following to configure Zeek Package Manager:
 ```